estanqueiroa/awscode/cdk/vpc-poc-endpoints-tags/README.md

 ## Description

-Single Proof of Concept (Poc) to validate VPC endpoints tagging using AWS CDK
+Single Proof of Concept (Poc) to validate VPC endpoints (vpce) tagging using AWS CDK

-**Conclusion**: 8/2024 - Currently vpce tagging is not supported by CloudFormation, therefore the creation using AWS CDK doesn´t provide tagging capabilities
+**Conclusion**: 8/2024 - Currently vpce tagging is not supported by CloudFormation, therefore the creation using AWS CDK doesn´t provide tagging capabilities.
+Custom resource app is included for vpce tagging :-)

 # Welcome to your CDK Python project!